pgRouting/pgrouting/src/max_flow/doc/flow-family.rst

 Maximum Flow
 ===================================

+.. index from here

-  - :ref:`pgr_maxFlow` - Only the Max flow calculation using Push and Relabel algorithm.
+* :ref:`pgr_maxFlow` - Only the Max flow calculation using Push and Relabel algorithm.
-  - :ref:`pgr_maxFlowPushRelabel` - Push and relabel algorithm with details of flow on edges.
+* :ref:`pgr_maxFlowBoykovKolmogorov` - Boykov and Kolmogorov with details of flow on edges.
-  - :ref:`pgr_maxFlowEdmondsKarp` - Edmonds and Karp algorithm with details of flow on edges.
+* :ref:`pgr_maxFlowEdmondsKarp` - Edmonds and Karp algorithm with details of flow on edges.
-  - :ref:`pgr_maxFlowBoykovKolmogorov` - Boykov and Kolmogorov with details of flow on edges.
+* :ref:`pgr_maxFlowPushRelabel` - Push and relabel algorithm with details of flow on edges.

-The maximum flow through the graph is guaranteed to be the same with all implementations, but the actual flow through each edge may vary.
+* Applications

+  * :ref:`pgr_edgeDisjointPaths` - Calculates edge disjoint paths between two groups of vertices.
+  * :ref:`pgr_maximumCardinalityMatching` - Calculates a maximum cardinality matching in a graph.

+.. index to here

 .. include:: proposed.rst